how-to-open-science/knowledge-base/content/analyze/reproducibility.md

     * The Software Carpentry offers an [**introduction to `R`** for non-programmers](http://swcarpentry.github.io/r-novice-gapminder/).
     * RStudio's [`R` **Cheatsheets**](https://www.rstudio.com/resources/cheatsheets/) are a fantastic resource for finding `R` commands for any particular purpose.
     * [`R` for Data Science](http://r4ds.had.co.nz/) by Grolemund & Wickham is a more comprehensive, and also more advanced, tutorial that covers all aspects of data analysis.

+### Containers

+* [Singularity](https://singularityware.github.io/) containers offer a secure means to distribute scientific applications on a shared resource.
+* [Docker`](https://docs.docker.com/get-started/) is ideal for building a container intended for local use, or for conversion to Singularity, allowing for both use cases easily.
+* [The Experiment Factory](https://expfactory.github.io/) to generate reproducible container based behavioral experiments.
+* [The Scientific Filesystem](https://sci-f.github.io/) and it's associated [Container Builder](https://sci-f.github.io/) to easily plug your code into a `build` --> `test` --> `deploy` framework.
+* [Container Tools](https://singularityhub.github.io/) for a wide range of open source tools for containers optimized for open science.

 ----